MilaNLProc/contextualized-topic-models/README.rst

 PyLda Visualization
 ~~~~~~~~~~~~~~~~~~~

-We support pyLDA visualizations we few lines of code!
+We support pyLDA visualizations with few lines of code!

 .. code-block:: python